March Madness isn’t just for guys.

 I pay attention to Bracketology with Joe Lunardi.
 I study variables like season record, outstanding players, injuries and tournament location.
 But I never stray from what I consider the greatest determinant of winning teams-the coach.

 There are well-known March Madness perennial coaching favorites like Mike Krzyzewski of Duke.
 His absence was clearly felt this season while he was recovering from a recent surgery.
 He has this certain something that attracts great talent and makes these players deliver outstanding basketball.
 Then, there’s Rick Pitino from the Louisville Cardinals.
 Loaded with coaching skills and bravado, Pitino leads the favorite team of both my husband and our son.
 According to them, he’s a near basketball God.
+UPDATE: Coach Pitino left the University of Louisville disgraced.
+The University of Louisville Athletic Association (ULAA) terminated his contract on October 16, 2017.

 Another tournament constant is West Virginia’s Bobby Huggins.
 Who doesn’t want to hug Huggins?
 He’s so teddy bear like.
 He sits on a sideline stool and ends every game toweling off like he’s just laid everything out on the floor for 40 long minutes.
 I’m not fooled.
 He coaches against my Alma mater Iowa State in the Big 12 Conference.
 He might look like a teddy bear, but Huggins consistently has winning teams with oppressive defense.
 Seems more like a tiger, perhaps, than a teddy bear.